sajanthomas01/react-native-jitsi-meet-extended/README.md

 # react-native-jitsi-meet-extended

-### Dont use it for now , under testing

-JItsi Meet wrapper for react-native.
+Jitsi Meet wrapper for react-native.
 This package was made as the react-native-jitsi-meet is kind of outdated and no one is releasing any new version of it with new jitsi meet sdk